Amitabh Mitra: Art and poetry

-Amitabh Mitra and Zena Velloo John edited a book of poems titled, Anthology of Women Poets of India and South Africa, Feminism, Reflections in Contemporary Politics.
-The book was launched at the Jaipur Literature and Arts Conclave, Gwalior, India on 19 December 2022.
+Mitra and Zena Velloo John edited a book of poems titled Anthology of Women Poets of India and South Africa, Feminism, Reflections in Contemporary Politics.
+The book was launched at the Jaipur Literature and Arts Conclave, Gwalior, on 19 December 2022.
+The pair also edited a book titled Writings of South Africans of Indian Origin, which describes the indenture of Indians brought by a ship named Umalazi from the coasts of Madras to sugar cane plantations of KwaZulu-Natal to work forcibly.
+Shweta Sahay, in his review, compared the book to the writings of V.S.
+Naipaul and Amitav Ghosh.